Anurag-Gaddamwar/CypherAI/README.md

 ## Technologies Used

-- **Frontend**: Next.js, React.js, react-markdown, WebKitSpeech API, OCR
+- **Frontend**: Next.js, React.js, react-markdown
 - **Backend**: Express.js, Node.js
+- **APIs and Tools**:
+  - WebKitSpeech API (for voice interactions)
+  - OCR (for text extraction)
-- **API**: Gemini API
+  - Gemini API (for advanced analytics and processing)

 ## Contributing

-We welcome contributions to enhance Cypher AI.
+I welcome contributions to enhance Cypher AI.
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).